Heading to Providence Park? Here are the Best Ways to Get There

 Here’s a breakdown of your transit options.
 Use our Trip Planner to figure out your exact route and even combine different forms of transportation!

 Lines 15 and 24 drop you off right in front of Providence Park, and Line 20 stops just across Burnside.
-Line 15 and 20 run late into the evening — Line 20 runs 24 hours a day — and both lines are Frequent Service lines with buses coming every 15 minutes or less, most of the day every day.
+Line 15 and 20 run late into the evening and both lines are Frequent Service lines with buses coming every 15 minutes or less, most of the day every day.

-Both MAX Blue and Red lines will take you right to the stadium.
+Both MAX Blue and Red lines will take you right to the stadium, and we run extra trains on game days.
 Trains get busy immediately after the games end, so if crowds aren’t your thing, wait a little and grab a bite or drink nearby.
-Some good picks: Gilda’s or Kells Brewery.
+Some popular picks: Gilda’s or Kells Brewery.

 Pro tip: If you’re headed east after the game, it’s usually less crowded in the front car.
 And westbound trains will often have more room in the back car.